 Digital Object Identifier (DOI)

 Parker, Matthew W.; Xu, Ping; Guo, Hou-Fu; and Vander Kooi, Craig W., "Mechanism of Selective VEGF-A Binding by Neuropilin-1 Reveals a Basis for Specific Ligand Inhibition" (2012).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 3.